AzureKn1ght/WhizPlatform/README.md

 * Smart Contracts ensure Well-Defined Scopes & Payments
 * Enjoy Zero Commission Fees, Only Pay For What You Need

-In a nutshell, Whiz provides secure, traceable, reliable payments using smart contracts powered and enabled via the blockchain.
-All your pain points with other freelancing platforms well taken care off!
+In a nutshell, Whiz provides secure, traceable, reliable payments using smart contracts enabled via the blockchain.
+All your pain points with other freelancing platforms are well taken care off!

 <p align="right">(<a href="#top">back to top</a>)</p>